olufemi-olumaiyegun/olufemi-olumaiyegun/README.md

 <p>Nevertheless, I am also involved in DevOps on AWS, CISCO networking and cloud security<p>

-  <h5>Looking out for internships, if you have offers or ideas please reach me at olufemiolumaiyegun@my.unt.edu</h5>
+  <h5>Looking out for internships, if you have offers or ideas please reach out to me at olufemiolumaiyegun@my.unt.edu</h5>